simonmichael/hledger_site/src/ledger.md

    So the hledger equivalent of Ledger's `-U` flag ("match uncleared") is `-UP` ("match unmarked or pending").

-### Commands

-- hledger's print command always shows both the primary transaction date and any secondary date, in their usual positions.
-  Ledger's print command with `--aux-date` replaces the primary date with any secondary date.

-- hledger's [CSV/TSV/SSV-reading](hledger.html#csv-format) and [import](hledger.html#import) system is more mature and flexible than Ledger's [`convert` command](https://www.ledger-cli.org/3.0/doc/ledger3.html#The-convert-command).

 ### Journal format

 hledger's journal file format is very similar to Ledger's.